TayyebaSadaq/Car-Insurance-System/README.md

 # 🚗 Car-Insurance-System
 This is a project from my second year - second semester in Application development.
-The task was a innovative web portal that provides a dashboard to facilitate effective administration of client information.
+The task was an innovative web portal that provides a dashboard to facilitate effective administration of client information.

 ## 🗃️ Interactive Data Management Dashboard
 The application should have the ability to Create, Read, Update and Delete crucial information